AlexMercedCoder/tutorialblog/content/blog/2026/2026-04-al-06-assembling-the-apache-lakehouse-the-modular-architecture.md

 The enterprise alternative to a DIY build is a managed, open platform.

-Choosing a managed platform does not violate the "no vendor lock-in" mandate—provided the platform honors the open architecture.
+Choosing a managed platform does not violate the "no vendor lock-in" mandate - provided the platform honors the open architecture.
 Dremio, for example, natively integrates all four of these Apache projects out of the box.

 When you deploy Dremio, you get a fully featured engine running Apache Arrow in its memory layer, querying Apache Iceberg tables stored in Apache Parquet formats, tracked by an internal Apache Polaris catalog.